ASUS ROG Falchion Ace 75 HE

 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in rapid trigger support, below average in battery life, wireless performance, analog input support.
+Compared with other Gaming Keyboards, this product is above average in rapid trigger support, software quality, below average in analog input support, wireless performance, wrist rest quality.

 Attribute This product Category average Difference